Awash–Weldiya Railway: Railway characteristics

 The single-track section is equipped with passing loops with three lines.
 Often, the passing loops are present at the location of train stations.
 The total length of passing loops is designed to be 1100 m.
 The railway line is almost fully electrified.
 Power is transmitted to eight substations at 230 kV (3 substations) and 130 kV (5 substations).
 Traction power is supplied at 48 km intervals.

 Directly north of Kombolcha, the railway will have a few major infrastructure elements, in particular an operations centre.
-There is the ERC main depot for rolling stock, the main maintenance workshops and also the main logistics center of the whole Railway Network of Ethiopa.
+There is the ERC main depot for rolling stock, the main maintenance workshops and also the main logistics center of the whole Railway Network of Ethiopia.
 The ERC bought a rescue train for emergency operations (e.g. a heavy rail crane for emergency operations), that will be stationed at the Kombolcha workshops.
 The facilities will include eight rail tracks within the operations centre which will have a size of 15.000 m2.

 Directly opposite to the operations centre across the railway, there is a freight yard with dry port close to an industrial park and also the Kombolcha Airport.
 Everything is in reach within minutes, from the Kombolcha railway station to the dry port, the operations centre and the airport.